kapilsh/kapilsh.github.io/_posts/2024-07-02-transformers-from-scratch.md

 ![decoder.png](/assets/decoder.png){: width="400" }

-Here's the pseudo code for the decoder layer:
+Here's the pseudo-code for the decoder layer:

 - **Input -> Sparse Embedding:** Embedding layer that converts tokens to embeddings
 - **X = Sparse Embedding + Position Embedding (Masked):** Add position embeddings to token embeddings - this completes the input layer